parshap/portfolio/templates/intro.md

 <span class="text-wrapper">
-I am a computer scientist, technology enthusiast, and adventurer.
+I am a computer scientist, technology enthusiast, and [adventurer].
 I have been programming computers since my family's *Commodore 128* and can't stop.
 I have a passion for creating [simple] models of large systems and great